StingyJack/fuck-you-stale-bot/readme.md

 causes, but I don't think there is a way forward which is less complicated than all the reasons that lead to the existence of the Stale bot in the first place.

+This also extends to other bots that exhibit similar behaviors, like the [docker-for-desktop-robot](https://github.com/docker/for-win/issues/2953).

 ## What Has The Stale Bot Ruined Most Recently

 Everything.
 (I have not yet set up CI which updates this readme regularly.)